yijunL/JMSCommunication/README.md

 Using the command line to run the jar file and input parameters to activate the function you want to use.
 For example:java -jar xxx.jar fileSender.

+## Security verification        ---2020/4/11
+Now we have joined the security verification process, and we need to enter the user name and password before starting the client.
+This function is based on mybatis framework.

 ## NEW FUNCTION!                                    ---2020/3/28
 The point to point(p2p) communication supports real-time translation!